chain4travel/camino-docs/docs/camino-messenger/messenger-fees.md

 # Camino Messenger Fees

 The following fees are designed to exchange messages using the Camino Messenger.
-Their purpose is remuneration for the operators of the messenger network, compensation for processing cost of ever worsening "Look to Book" (LTB) ratios and creating an incentive to make an effort to improve LTB rations.
+Their purpose is remuneration for the operators of the messenger network, compensation for processing cost of ever worsening "Look to Book" (LTB) ratios and creating an incentive to make an effort to improve LTB ratios.

 1. Camino Messenger Network Fee

    The Network Fee goes towards the operators of the Messenger Server.
 The initial fee per message is 0.00005 EURe.
 The fee is identical on each server on the network and will be decided by Chain4travel.
 The network fee is split between the operator (70%) and Chain4Travel (30% for further development).
 Instead of working with an anonymous messenger server, we encourage suppliers to host their own messenger server to earn the network fee themselves.

    Each message, that means each request and each response, requires the network fee.
-For example, an OTA (distributor) sends a message request to 10 Accommodation Suppliers, paying 0.0005 EURe (0.00005 EURe per message).
+For example, an OTA (distributor) sends a message request to 10 Accommodation Suppliers, paying 0.0005 EURe (10 x 0.00005 EURe per message).
 If seven of them send a response back, each will pay 0.00005 EURe per message.

 2. Camino Messenger Service Fee